FIFA World Ranking system (1999–2006)

-The FIFA men's ranking system 1999–2006 is a calculation technique previously used by FIFA for ranking men's national teams in football (soccer).
+The 1999–2006 FIFA men's ranking system was a calculation technique previously used by FIFA for ranking men's national teams in association football.
 The ranking system was introduced by FIFA in 1999, as an update to an earlier system, and was replaced after the 2006 World Cup with a simplified system.

 The rankings were fundamentally the same as a league system, though on a much larger, and more complex scale.
 Each team could potentially win a certain number of points in each match, though the number of points awarded in a league system depends solely on the result of the match, in the FIFA rankings far more had to be taken into account, as every team does not play all of the other teams home and away every season, as in most league systems.
 After the awarding of points, the teams were then organized into descending order by number of points, with the team with the most being the highest ranked.

 The points allocated did not depend solely on whether a team wins, loses or draws their match, but also on the importance of the match and the strength of the opponent.
 A win over a weak opponent resulted in fewer points being awarded than a win over a much stronger one.
 This meant that a match would not result in the two or three points for a win and one for a draw, as is standard in most national league competitions.
 The calculation was more complex since it had to incorporate the other aforementioned factors.

 One of the changes that was introduced when the ranking system was revised in 1999 was dubbed the "scaling up", where the points on offer for a match were roughly multiplied by ten, with the addition of more factors.
 In the 1999–2006 system teams could receive between zero and thirty points for a single match, and the leaders of the rankings had over eight hundred points.